 Within Twitter, users can tweet other users or comment on other tweets.
 You have the facility to post all sorts of content, from plain text to links, images, videos, gifs and more.
 Interestingly, tweets which include gifs get 55% more engagement than those who don’t.
 There is also a dedicated new section on Twitter which fact checks influential people to help prevent the spread of fake news.

-Sold to Facebook for $1billion in 2012, Instagram remains one of the largest and most commonly used social media platforms.
+Bought by Facebook for $1billion in 2012, Instagram remains one of the largest and most commonly used social media platforms.
 Originally designed for users to share photos with one another, Instagram now has features that allow for video sharing, story creation (a group of videos and pictures) and it’s own direct messaging service.
 Primarily used by millennials and younger generations, some users have commented on its effect on mental health.

 Whilst it does provide a platform to catch up with what friends and family are up to, it can leave users feeling depressed or as though they are missing out (FOMO).
 Influencers and other users are known to show off their best images and photos which can lead to users feeling as though their life isn’t good enough in comparison.
 Of course, what users don’t see, is the bad days that these people, who run the accounts, have as they aren’t always shared on the platform.

 Originating from China, TikTok is a platform that allows users to share short videos.
 With over one billion downloads in its first year, it quickly became a major competitor to Facebook, Twitter and Instagram.
 Similar to what Vine used to be, it differentiates itself from YouTube by capping videos at a maximum length of 60 seconds.
 Its popularity has seen many influencers and celebrities use it in order to boost their own profile, with over 50% of the global audience consisting of people under the age of 34.
 The future of TikTok remains to be seen as it is currently banned in countries such as India and is the subject of investigations from the US government, who are concerned about its links to the Chinese government.